top of page

 • 3 min read

-How much should you invest in your home winemaking equipment?
-You could go cheap like I did in college—using a glass gallon jug, balloon, and cheap ingredients.
+How much do you want to invest in your home winemaking equipment?
+You could go the route I did when I was young and stupid—using a glass gallon jug, balloon, and cheap ingredients.
 That sounds like a recipe for success, right?

 Or, you could spend a few bucks and get a beginner’s kit.
 Nothing wrong with that, particularly if you are not fully committed to the hobby.
-But, if you are the all-in type, get everything you need and then some.
-Most of us are in the middle, so let’s focus on what every budding home winemaker needs to produce great wine.
+But, if you are an all in type of person, get everything you need and then some.
+Most of us are somewhere in the middle, so let’s focus on what every budding home winemaker needs to produce great wine.

 Home Winemaking Equipment--the Primary Fermenter

-The first piece of equipment you need is a primary fermenter.
-The fermenter holds the wine ingredients.
+The first piece of equipment you need is typically called a primary fermenter to hold the wine ingredients.
 Most primary fermenters are food-grade plastic containers or glass carboys.
 Food-grade plastic containers and glass carboys offer several sizes to accommodate your needs.
 Each has benefits.
-Plastic containers have gained in popularity as these containers cost less than glass carboys.
+The plastic containers have gained in popularity as these containers cost less than the glass carboys.

 The Plastic or Glass Conundrum

-Food-grade containers work well in winemaking and are economical for beginners because the cost is nearly half the price of glass carboys.
-These plastic containers must be food-grade and made from HDPE or PET plastic.
+Food-grade containers well in winemaking and are good for beginners because of the cost, which is up to half the price of glass carboys.
+These plastic containers must be food grade, made from either HDPE or PET plastic materials.
 Do not use containers made from PVC material because the risk of leaching is a major concern.
-The only possible downside to plastic containers is the potential of contamination from scratching the surface because the wrong cleaning brush is used.
+The only possible downside to these containers is the potential of contamination from scratching the surface because the wrong cleaning brush is used.

 Many home winemakers prefer glass carboys.
 These containers have a long record of producing successful results.
-They tend to be more resistant to scratching than plastic and often stronger if the fermentation produces stronger-than-anticipated results.
-Glass carboys weigh more than plastic, and the shape makes handling a little unwieldy, particularly when wet.
+They tend to be more resistant to scratching than plastic and often stronger, should the fermentation produce stronger-than-anticipated results.
+Glass carboys weigh more than plastic and the shape makes handling a little unwieldy, particularly when wet.

 Key Add-ons

 Regardless of which fermenter container you use, you will need to have an airlock and a rubber stopper opening for the airlock.
-The airlock is a one-way valve and serves two primary purposes:
+The airlock is a one-way valve and serves two main purposes:

 • Allows for the release of carbon dioxide from the fermenter to prevent pressure build-up